My Experience Finding Tenants With OpenRent

 OpenRent Review

-You’ve probably recently stumbled upon OpenRent – the online letting agent that sounds way too cheap to be anything other than a knock-off outfit that’s held together with gum.
+Most landlords tend to stumble upon this post after coming across OpenRent for the first time – the online letting agent that sounds way too cheap to be anything other than a knock-off outfit that’s held together with gum.

-So now you’re fumbling around the internet, doing your due diligence, trying to work out how it all works, and whether OpenRent really can help landlords effectively find tenants for peanuts, or whether it’s all just a scam.
+So they start fumbling around the internet, trying to work out how it all works, and whether OpenRent really can help landlords effectively find tenants for peanuts, or whether it’s just one big diabolical scam.

 Table of contents